Travel Blog – Blog About Traveling | The Broad Life

 Things You Should Know When Traveling to Yehliu Geopark

-If you go to Taiwan the first time with the intention of visiting Yehliu, for the sake of convenience, you should book a tour to avoid being lost and wasting time.
+• If you go to Taiwan for the first time with the intention of visiting Yehliu, for the sake of convenience, you should book a tour to avoid being lost and wasting time.
 The tour will combine destinations near each other to make it easier for your schedule.
 Additionally, the tour guide can help you to better understand the history as well as the detailed characteristics of destinations.
+I’m going to introduce the tour below.

-Yehliu Geopark entrance fee is 80NT$ for an adult.
-The fare is half for student or children from 6 to 12 year olds, and free for under 6.
+• Yehliu Geopark entrance fee is 80NT$ for an adult.
+The fare is half for students or children from 6 to 12 years old, and free for those under 6.
 There is also a 20% discount for a group of 30 people.

-To protect the natural environment and to bring the fresh air experience for tourists coming there, Yehliu Geopark requires visitors not to smoke, do not litter indiscriminately, do not touch the rock artifacts, no climbing, or biking in the park, as well no breaking trees, no fishing.
+• To protect the natural environment and to bring a fresh air experience for tourists coming there, Yehliu Geopark requires visitors not to smoke, not to litter indiscriminately, not to touch the rock artifacts, not to climb or bike in the park, as well as not to break trees, not to fish.
 Please note these signs!
-Because nature has given us such a wonderful gift to admire, so please be a responsible tourist.
+Because nature has given us such a wonderful gift to admire, please be a responsible tourist.

 Do you see the red boundaries on the ground?

-To ensure the safety for visitors because of strong winds, and strong waves, in the Yehliu geological park, they have red boundaries to warn people not to cross this warning line.
+• To ensure the safety of visitors because of strong winds and strong waves, in the Yehliu geological park, they have red boundaries to warn people not to cross this warning line.
 You should note to keep yourself and your loved ones safe!

-The park’s visitor management center is full of services including dining, free travel information, guides, baby stroller rentals, baby rooms, souvenir shops, and more other utility services for travelers.
+• The park’s visitor management center is full of services, including dining, free travel information, guides, baby stroller rentals, baby rooms, souvenir shops, and other utility services for travelers.
 In case you need anything, please contact them.

 Ngoc Dao